martindale/muttr-whitepaper/README.md

 no awareness of the originator or destination of the data.

-This can be partially resolved through a sparse routing network, which Muttr implements, but can more completeley resolved by using assymetric cryptography.
+This can be partially resolved through a sparse routing network, which Muttr implements, but can more completely resolved by using asymmetric cryptography.
-Muttr has select the PGP scheme to prevent this type of introspection, which requires the possession of a private key to decrypt any messages that have been intercepted.
-Furthermore, the specific content to be accessed is address by its hash, which can be communicated securely or out-of-band, further removing the ability of intermediaries to target specific entities.
+Muttr has selected the PGP scheme to prevent this type of introspection, which requires the possession of a private key to decrypt any messages that have been intercepted.
+Furthermore, the specific content to be accessed is addressed by its hash, which can be communicated securely or out-of-band, further removing the ability of intermediaries to target specific entities.

 Mechanics
 ---------